Call for Abstracts

 .
-Should you have additional questions regarding your membership, please contact CUR's Director of Membership at email@example.com
+Should you have additional questions regarding membership, please contact CUR's Director of Membership at firstname.lastname@example.org

-1) progress toward completion of the project and probability of completion by March 1 of that year,
+- Status of project: progress toward completion of the project and probability of completion by April 1 of that year,

 - Command of the subject matter,

 - Communication skills, and

-4) prior experience presenting the material to both technical and non-technical audiences.
+- Prior experience presenting the material to various audiences.

 Each time the application is submitted, the confirmation emails will be sent, and will include all information that is listed in the application.
 To confirm whether your letter has been received, please refer to the "Attachments" section of the confirmation.

 Reviewers are CUR members and Councilors in our disciplinary divisions.
 Your application will be reviewed by these individuals within the same discipline as you indicate on your application.
 The reviewers are asked to consider:

-- The readability of the abstract to a non-technical audience
+- The readability of the abstract to an educated audience outside of the discipline

 - The student’s demonstrated ability to present to a non-technical audience